kytos/python-openflow/README.md

-# #ProjectName - #SubprojectName
+# Kytos - python-openflow

-This is a subproject of the #ProjectName project.
+This is a subproject of the *Kytos* project.
 This is the library component, in charge of parsing OpenFlow messages to/from OpenFlow switches.

-This library was developed to be used with out main controller, but feel free to use this code in your projects.
+This library was developed to be used with our main controller, but feel free to use this code in your projects/controller.
 Is a very simple and intuitive library that also can be used to create your own controller.

-## #SubprojectName structure
+## python-openflow structure

-This project is packed as a python package (#pythonPackageName), and contains the following directory structure:
+This project is packed as a python package (`python-openflow`), and contains the following directory structure:

   - **#SubprojectName**: contains all the implemented versions of the OpenFlow Protocol Parser.
 Each version is under its own folder
     - Each version is inside its own directory